4awpawz/fusion.ssg.web/src/templates/docs/v1/configuration/fusionssg-configuration.md

 <p class="ver">Introduced in v1.2.0</p>

 Beginning with v1.2.0, fusion.ssg will _report all works in progress_ for each release build cycle.
-These warnings serve to prevent the _unintended_ updating of web sites with missing HTML documents that should have been included but haven't because they are still marked as works in progress.
+These warnings serve to prevent the _unintended_ updating of websites with missing HTML documents that should have been included but haven't because they are still marked as works in progress.

 <img src="{baseURL}/media/posts/WIPS-reporting.png" alt="imgage">